mobile-tko-logo

 The start of the Traffic Management (TM) process

-• On choosing your potential location, your location team should first contact the borough filming authority or their fixer to discuss gaining permission for a traffic control.
+• When choosing your potential location, your location team should first contact the borough filming authority or their fixer to discuss gaining permission for a traffic control.
 This can ensure that your timings are in line with the region’s traffic application acceptance times

 • When finding a TM service provider “preferably via your SLM” [supervising location manager] it’s recommended that you choose a company that specialises in the film, TV and promotional industry, who will properly assess your requirements and thereafter determine the traffic control layout